 The depth and breadth of the Penn Neurosurgery program and the experience of Penn's neurosurgeons is unmatched in the greater Philadelphia region.
 The department's renowned physicians, programs and services are recognized both regionally and throughout the nation.

 U.S. News & World Report ranks the Hospital of the University of Pennsylvania the highest in the region for neurosurgery.
-In addition, Philadelphia magazine's Top Docs 2013 list more neurosurgeons from Penn Medicine than any other Philadelphia area hospital or health system.
+In addition, Philadelphia magazine's Top Docs consistently lists more neurosurgeons from Penn Medicine than any other Philadelphia area hospital or health system.

 Complete Spectrum of Care